 Nineteen teams, six hours, one goal: protect American farmers from malicious hackers trying to disrupt the nation’s food chain.

-This wasn’t the plot for the next big reality TV show, but the first-ever Cyber and AI Capture the Flag competition.
-The event was a collaboration between PlayCyber, an esports company that focuses on cybersecurity games, the 1890 Foundation, a nonprofit dedicated to supporting and fostering the 19 land-grant HBCUs created by the Second Morill Act, and the US Department of Agriculture.
-CAUSES hosted the games on Sept.
-9, providing the venue for UDC’s younger siblings.
+This wasn’t the plot of the next big reality TV show—it was the first-ever Cyber and AI Capture the Flag competition.
+The event was a collaboration between PlayCyber, an esports company focused on cybersecurity games; the 1890 Foundation, a nonprofit dedicated to supporting the 19 land-grant HBCUs established by the Second Morrill Act; and the U.S. Department of Agriculture.

 Over the course of the day, the teams of six students and one coach competed in a variety of challenges, which ranged from “jail breaking” an AI that had been custom-designed for the event, to lockpicking and social engineering.
 There was even an escape room.
 Completing a long list of assigned challenges — or finding and finishing bonus tasks — earned the teams points, forcing players to strategically invest their time and resources.